This new cancer drug goes straight to the cause of the cancer

 Another roadblock — health insurance companies don't always pay for the genetic tests needed to guide doctors to the targeted drugs.
 Hyman hopes having a specific FDA approval can help change that.

 And these drugs are not cheap.
-Bayer, which owns the company that makes Vitrakvi, says it will cost $393,600 a year, while the pediatric syrup formulation will cost $11,000 a month.
+Bayer, which partners with the company that makes Vitrakvi, says it will cost $393,600 a year, while the pediatric syrup formulation will cost $11,000 a month.